Irhamrahmatsaleh/e-commerce-project-springboot/README.md

 ## Old Version
+- This project is the result of collaboration with the team
 - https://github.com/jaygajera17/E-commerce-project-springBoot/tree/main
 - issue: everytime connection open close for access database

 ## New Version ( what's new)
 - Hibernate configuration added( database and tables automatically create when run the project)
 - Service classes provide reusable services throughout project
 - dao classes interact with database
 - bug fixed ( product image, security , etc..)
 - support in both eclipse & intellij ide
 - overall redesign entire code that help reusability.
 - disclaimer: currently working on this branch so there may be some bug related to endpoint, and working on cart logic.

 ## Quickstart

 1. Clone the repository